 In 1955, George L. and Bessie Jackson bequeathed a large sum from their estate to the then Unitarian Church of Ann Arbor.
 The Jacksons strongly believed in the principles of the First Amendment to the U.S. Constitution and in conflict resolution by peaceful means.
-Through their bequest they enlisted the Unitarian congregation in these causes.
+Their bequest enlisted the Unitarian congregation in advancing these causes.

 The Investment Advisory Committee of the congregation is appointed by the Board of Trustees to oversee the investment of this and other funds of the congregation.
 Once each year, the Investment Advisory Committee recommends the amount to be distributed by the Jackson Social Welfare Fund Committee in the coming year.

 The Jackson Social Welfare Fund Committee has eight members: two members of the congregation are appointed each year, serving three-year rotating terms, and there are two representatives from the Ann Arbor Society of Friends.
 This Committee solicits applications, reviews requests for funding, and awards grants.
 In recent years the American Civil Liberties Union of Michigan, the Interfaith Council for Peace and Justice and many other organizations whose missions align with the Jackson’s bequests have received grants.